[Thesis defence] 8/12/23: Claire CLÉMENT: "Medicine and the medical environment at the pontifical court of Avignon (1305-1414)" (CIHAM)

 Composition of the jury

-• Ms Isabelle Heullant-Donat, HDR, URCA, Rapporteur
+• Isabelle Heullant-Donat, HDR, URCA, Rapporteur

 • Mr Étienne Anheim, HDR, EHESS Rapporteur